 Can Dehumidifiers Prevent Mold on Rare or Antique Books?

-Yes, you can reduce mold risk with a dehumidifier, but you shouldn’t rely on it alone for rare or antique books.
-You need stable humidity, good airflow, and careful storage to truly protect them.
+A dehumidifier or moisture absorber can reduce mold risk, but you shouldn’t rely on it alone for rare or antique books.
+You need stable humidity, good airflow, clean storage, leak control, and careful handling to truly protect them.

 Are Book-Safe Dehumidifiers Suitable for Enclosed Bookshelves?